Putting SPELL into action: the results

-SPELL: The Research
+SPELL: The original Research

 As part of the SPELL Project, the Colorado State Library researched best practices in reaching low-income parents of children birth through three with early literacy awareness and training.